We’re going to help you build the best possible 3 days in Las Vegas itinerary!

 - Visit the Bellagio Botanical Gardens

-See how many awesome things there are to do in Vegas?
+See how many awesome things there are to do in 3 days in Vegas?

 Of course, you could always just try your luck on the slots, at the tables, or at the sportsbook.